Code-Institute-Submissions/joshcallawaydev-kuppa_AugResub/README.md

 2) update the inbuilt django widgets to more customizable look and feel
 3) option to add favourites
 4) social media logins
+5) add more to terms of service and privacy policy